 Now Aaron's sons Nadab and Abihu each took his own censer, put fire in it, laid incense over it, and offered unauthorized fire before Adonai-which He had not commanded them.
 So fire came out from the presence of Adonai and consumed them.
 So they died before Adonai.
 Then Moses said to Aaron, "This is what Adonai spoke of, saying: 'To those who are near Me I will show Myself holy.
-Upon the faces of all the people I will be glorified.'"
+Upon the faces of all the people I will be glorified."
 Then Aaron kept silent.
 (Leviticus 10:1-3 TLV)

-For everything there is a season and a time for every activity under heaven: a time to tear apart and a time to mend, a time to be silent and a time to speak; (Ecclesiastes 3:1,7 TLV)
+For everything there is a season and a time for every activity under heaven: a time to tear apart and a time to mend, a time to be silent and a time to speak...
+(Ecclesiastes 3:1,7 TLV)

-A notable and sad event took place during the inauguration of the Levitical priesthood when, in response to the proper presentation of the burnt offering to the Lord, fire came from His presence and devoured the sacrifice.
-It would have been an amazing and joyous occasion showing the favor God had for His people.
-However, the joy and beauty of the event was marred by two of Aaron's sons who, in their role as priests, offered their own incense formula, and were caught, unprotected, in the wondrous, mighty glory of God, and died instantly.
+The inauguration of the Levitical priesthood was followed by an awesome response to the obedient presentation of the burnt offering to the Lord, fire came from His presence and devoured the sacrifice.
+It was an amazing and joyous occasion showing the favor God had for His people.
+However, the joy and beauty of the event was marred when two of Aaron's sons, who in their role as priests, offered their own humanly-devised incense formula, and were caught, without the protection God had provided in the magnificent and limitless glory of God, and died instantly.